legaultmarc/forward/docs/source/index.rst

     INFO:root:Running a logistic regression analysis.
     INFO:root:Running a linear regression analysis.
     INFO:forward.experiment:Completed all tasks in 00:00:51.
-    INFO:werkzeug: * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
-    INFO:werkzeug: * Restarting with stat

-To view the generated interactive report, you can then go to ``http://127.0.0.1:5000/`` with your favorite browser and look at the results.
+To view the generated interactive report, you can then follow the on-screen instructions and go to
+``http://127.0.0.1:5000/`` with your favorite browser.

 A sample report is available on `StatGen's website <http://www.statgen.org/forward/fto>`_.